-We entered into a Registration Rights Agreement (the "Registration Rights Agreement") with the Pre-IPO LLC Members, the Goosehead Management Holders and Texas Wasatch Holders.

-Subject to several exceptions, including underwriter cutbacks and our right to defer a demand registration under certain circumstances, Pre-IPO LLC Members, the Goosehead Management Holders and Texas Wasatch Holders may require that we register for public resale under the Securities Act all shares of common stock constituting registrable securities that they request be registered at any time following our IPO so long as the securities requested to be registered in each registration statement have an aggregate estimated market value of least \$25 million.
-If we become eligible to register the sale of our securities on Form S-3 under the Securities Act, which will not be until at least twelve months after the date of our IPO, the Pre-IPO LLC Members, the Goosehead Management Holders and the Texas Wasatch Holders have the right to require us to register the sale of the registrable securities held by them on Form S-3, subject to offering size and other restrictions.
-If we propose to register any of our securities under the Securities Act for our own account or the account of any other holder (excluding any registration related to employee benefit plan or a corporate reorganization or other Rule 145 transaction), the Pre-IPO LLC Members, the Goosehead Management Holders and the Texas Wasatch Holders are entitled to notice of such registration and to request that we include registrable securities for resale on such registration statement, and we are required, subject to certain exceptions, to include such registrable securities in such registration statement.
+We entered into a Registration Rights Agreement (the "Registration Rights Agreement") with certain pre-IPO shareholders.
+Subject to several exceptions, including underwriter cutbacks and our right to defer a demand registration under certain circumstances, certain pre-IPO shareholders may require that we register for public resale under the Securities Act all shares of common stock constituting registrable securities that they request be registered at any time following our IPO so long as the securities requested to be registered in each registration statement have an aggregate estimated market value of least \$25 million.
+Certain pre-IPO shareholders have the right to require us to register the sale of the registrable securities held by them on Form S-3, subject to offering size and other restrictions.
+Certain pre-IPO shareholders are entitled to notice of such registration and to request that we include registrable securities for resale on such registration statement, and we are required, subject to certain exceptions, to include such registrable securities in such registration statement.